GregorR/style/STYLE.md

    are still not *rules*.
 A good style guide should describe what is usual in English expression, not prescribe what is “correct”, and should change frequently to keep up with changing norms.
 If a style guide isn't on at least its fifth edition, it is highly suspect.
-A style guide which is “set in stone” is invalid.
+A style guide that's “set in stone” is invalid.

 3. **Clarity is king.** Writing is a form of communication, and the goal of most communication should be to convey meaning as clearly as possible.